 What is Mindvalley?

-Mindvalley uses science-based motivators and systems in all their courses.
-This is to ensure that every single Quest gives tangible real life benefits to the dedicated students.
+Mindvalley uses science-based motivators and systems in all its courses.
+This is to ensure that every single Quest gives tangible, real-life benefits to the dedicated students.

-Unlike most online learning platforms, Mindvalley classes are split into daily fragments.
-This ensures that Mindvalley students practice on a daily basis and it goes a long way in making the course material stick with you long term.
+Unlike most online learning platforms, Mindvalley classes are split into daily lessons of a manageable scope.
+This helps ensure that Mindvalley students practice daily, and it goes a long way in making the course material stick with you long-term.

 Who is behind Mindvalley?